 Chase has spent plenty of advertising dollars positioning the benefits of its various rewards credit cards with different types of consumers.
-While the Chase Sapphire card resonates with jet-setters who love luxury experiences, Chase Freedom's brand aligns with frugal Americans who love to uncover extra cash in their daily activities.
+While the Chase Sapphire Preferred Card resonates with jet-setters who love luxury experiences, Chase Freedom's brand aligns with frugal Americans who love to uncover extra cash in their daily activities.
 That's why Chase's current credit card deal makes their cash back card an even better value.
-Along with a $100 Bonus after you spend $500 on purchases in your first 3 months from account opening, new cardholders can also earn a $25 Bonus after you add your first authorized user and make a purchase within this same 3-month period.
+Along with a limited time $200 Bonus after you spend $500 on purchases in your first 3 months from account opening, new cardholders can also earn a $25 Bonus after you add your first authorized user and make a purchase within this same 3-month period.
 In addition new cardholders are offered 15 months at 0 percent introductory APR on purchases and balance transfers.
 After the introductory period, a variable APR of 13.99%-22.99%.
 There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.

 Chase Freedom blends features from the best cash back credit cards

 Chase Freedom borrows two concepts from some of the country's best cash back cards.
 Everyday purchases earn 1 reward point for every dollar spent, adding up to the same base rebate as popular cards from Capital One and American Express.
-100 reward points add up to a dollar rebate, and Chase's signup deal kicks off your account with 10,000 bonus points after you spend $500 on eligible purchases in your first three months from account opening.
+100 reward points add up to a dollar rebate, and Chase's limited time signup deal kicks off your account with 20,000 bonus points after you spend $500 on eligible purchases in your first three months from account opening.

 Like Discover, Chase also enables cardholders to sign up for quarterly bonus offers.
 Those opt-in deals offer 5 percent cash back on up to $1,500 in combined purchases in rotating feature categories.
 In addition, the 2014 calendar includes promotions involving specific merchants such as Amazon.com.
 It's worth your time to set up calendar reminders for yourself about the sign-up periods, especially when promotions include bonus rewards at gas stations and restaurants.